truecharts/public/charts/enterprise/metallb-config/docs/setup-guide.md

 :::warning

-With MetalLB installed, apps will not be reachable using the integrated loadbalancer.
-You cannot combine two different loadbalancers in TrueNAS SCALE.
+With MetalLB installed, apps will not be reachable using the integrated LoadBalancer.
+You cannot combine two different LoadBalancers in TrueNAS SCALE.

 :::